Vrroom/ISL/README.md

 The proposal that this paper makes is to use ML technologies to assist in translating the ISL gestures into a natural language, and vice versa.
 This proposal envisions that the fully equipped person will have a purpose built app on her phone.
 This app will facilitate communication with the deaf person in the following manner:

 Deaf person speaking:
-* Full bodied (FB) person will run the app and turn the camera towards the deaf person (DP).
+* Hearing person (HP) will run the app and turn the camera towards the deaf person (DP).
 * Camera records the DP's hand/body gestures and movements.
 * These gestures are then run through the AI prediction to generate an equivalent English text, which is either shown on the screen or spoken through the phone microphone.

-Full bodied person speaking:
+Hearing person (HP) speaking:
-* FB person runs the app and speaks into it.
+* HP runs the app and speaks into it.
 * The speech is translated into text and that is then further translated into a sequence of ISL gestures by the ML algorithm.
-* These gestures are then applied on a preselected photo of the FB person to build a video, as if the FB person is speaking in ISL.
+* These gestures are then applied on a preselected photo of the FB person to build a video, as if the HP person is speaking in ISL.
 * The video is seen on the app by the DP.

 ## Opportunity